 Residential visits take place from Years 2-6, giving the children a range of experiences and opportunities to develop self-confidence, independence and social skills:

-Year 2 – School sleepover (1 night) – Personal development focus
+Year 2 – Evening event at school – Personal development focus

 Year 3 – Perlethorpe Camp (1 night) – Outdoor education focus